wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/endpoint-manager/understand-co-management/includes/3-learn-about-co-management-prerequisites.md

 ## Permissions and roles

-To enable co-management in Configuration Manager, must be assigned the Full Administrator role.
+To enable co-management in Configuration Manager, the administrator must be assigned the Full Administrator role.
 For more information about Configuration Manager roles, see [Fundamentals of role-based administration](/mem/configmgr/core/understand/fundamentals-of-role-based-administration).